 - Can I use one letter of recommendation to fulfill two required areas?

-- Can I use a letter of recommendation that was written by a professor that taught me in dance, school symphony or another class in a non-traditional classroom setting?
+- For the other supervisor letter, can I use a letter of recommendation that was written by a professor who taught me in dance, school symphony or another class in a non-traditional classroom setting?

 - When will my letters of recommendation be reviewed?